foliovision/github2svn/readme.txt

 === Github2SVN ===
 Contributors: FolioVision
 Donate link: https://foliovision.com/donate
-Tags: comments, spam
+Tags: github, svn, plugin, release
 Requires at least: 3.0.1
 Tested up to: 4.42
 Stable tag: 0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Beta version for developers only!
 Sync your Github repositories to WordPress SVN for plugin updates.

 == Description ==

+This is the version of plugin which worked for us, but it might not work in your server environment.
+Use carefully.

+It's for plugin developers who maintain repositories on Github and need a way of commiting the changes from Githut to WordPress SVN directly.
+Plugin also has a feature for tagging the releases.

 == Installation ==

-1. Put in your WordPress login into the main plugin file - look for "USERNAME" and "PASSWORD"
-2. Check Github to WPSVN in your wp-admin.
-You have to first add your plugin info.
-3. After commit your will see the output of the command with any errors
+Your server need to have git and svn installed and the exec() PHP call has to be enabled.

+Before commiting any plugin you have to enter the plugin information and click "Add Plugin".

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.
+= Do you store the WordPress.org login? =

+No, you have to provide it with each commit, it's not stored in any way.

+= Do you support the assets/ directory? =

+Not right now.

 == Screenshots ==

+1. The plugin screen.

 == Changelog ==